dlk253/PUI2016_dlk253/HW5_dlk253/README.md

 After the work session I went right to my stats book and started reading.

 #Assignment 3:
 Practice formulating the null hypothesis.
 For this part of the assignment I worked with Greg Mayes.
-He is an engineer and works for the DPA and I sent him the version of this in words and he rejected the first two and added the equations for all four.
+He is an engineer and works for the DEP and I sent him the version of this in words and he rejected the first two and added the equations for all four.
 We worked together and I appreciate his ability to come up with these so quickly.

 Formulate the Null hypothesis in words and in formulae for the 4 experiments below:

 Do diets help lose more fat than the exercise?
 Experimental setup: you have a test and a control sample.

-##H0 = The % of fat lost in adults born after 1980 who exercised for one year (from 1/1/2014 to 1/1/2015) is the same or lower than for adults born after 1980 who dieted everyday for one year (from 1/1/2014 to 1/1/2015) then for the control group .
+##H0 = The % of fat lost in adults who dieted during the study period is the same or lower than those who exercised during the same period.
-Significance level p = 0.05

 ##Control sample = % of fat lost by exercise over study period